eny2890/Class_Files/README.md

 #open (nano) the script called obiannotate_YOURNAME.sh and edit with with your folder and email and save it with your name.
 Then, submit that edited file.

-#after it is done running, we are going to look at the FASTQC files from the two (forward and reverse) fastq files that were created and discuss them as a class
+#after it is done running, we are going to look at the FASTQC files from the two (forward and reverse) fastq files that were created and discuss them as a class.
+These are already on github.

 #### OBIcut
 OBIcut will trim reads to a specific length that we dictate based off of the quality of the sequences we saw in the fasta files